 There’s a 30% tax on dividends that you perceive through shares that you hold.
 This tax is applicable to individual stocks but also to distributing funds.

-This tax is the main reason why accumulating funds are preferred over distributing funds.
-Indeed, with accumulating funds, the dividends are directly reinvested into the fund, thereby bypassing this tax.
-Furthermore, an added benefit is that you don’t have to spend time on deciding how to reinvest the dividends.
+The dividend tax is the main reason why accumulating funds are preferred over distributing funds.
+With accumulating funds, all dividends are directly reinvested into the fund, thereby bypassing this tax.
+Another benefit is that you don’t have to spend time on deciding how to reinvest the dividends.
 After all, when you are a passive investor, you want to spend the least amount of time possible managing your investments!

 Tax on capital gains for bonds (also called the Reynders-tax)